 What is the Evohome Smart Thermostat?

 Evohome is a considerably more comprehensive and expensive bit of kit in comparison to similar smart thermostat technology.
-It needs to be programmed manually and can be rather difficult to set up, so you’re probably better off paying for a professional heating engineer to carry out the installation.
-Which of course adds to the cost.
-But you’re still getting a lot more bang for your buck.
+It needs to be programmed manually and can be rather difficult to set up, so you’re probably better off paying for a professional heating engineer to carry out the installation – adding to the cost but will help you get the most out of your new thermostat.

 Although Evohome doesn’t have the ability to learn your energy habits (think Nest and Tado), what you get is actually a far more comprehensive and advanced system.
 Zone heating offers maximum level of control and efficiency; the Honeywell Evohome gives you exactly that.